quantum-ods/qmlcourse/README.md

 ## Legal Issues

 You can communicate with course orgs via [email](mailto:qmlcourse.ods@gmail.com).
 Please email us first if you found an intellectual property rights violation in the course materials or if you want to use the course materials, not under the CC-BY-4.0 License.

+## Similar projects

+- [QuantumAlgorithms.org](https://github.com/Scinawa/quantumalgorithms.org) [ENG]: lecture notes for students about quantum algorithms and quantum machine learning.
+Compared to this project our lectures are more practice and programming oriented.
+In our course there are more entry-level and sci-pop lectures but in the QuantumAlgorithms.org there are more hard math and strong proofs of theorems.
+Also we pay less attention to fully-quantum algorithms and ML but pay more attention to the variational and hybrid quantum classical things.
+- [Qiskit-textbook](https://github.com/qiskit-community/qiskit-textbook) [ENG]: a textbook about learning quantum computing with qiskit.
+Compared to this project our course is more about ML not the quantum protocols and algorithms.
+Also we use `PennyLane` as main quantum framework because it could be used with different backends including `Qiskit` and `CirQ`.